-A block system $\mathcal{B}$ will be said to be {\bf normal} if $\mathcal{B}$ is formed by the orbits of a normal subgroup.
-We will say that $G$ is {\bf\mathversion{bold}normally $\Omega$-step imprimitive} if $G$ is $\Omega$-step imprimitive with a sequence in which each block system is normal. \end{defin}
+A block system $\mathcal{B}$ will be said to be {\bf normal} if the elements of $\mathcal{B}$ are the orbits of a normal subgroup.
+We will say that $G$ is {\bf\mathversion{bold}normally $\Omega$-step imprimitive} if $G$ is $\Omega$-step imprimitive with a sequence in which each block system is normal. \end{defn}

-Let $\mathcal{B}_0 < \ldots < \mathcal{B}_\Omega$ be an $\Omega$-step imprimitivity sequence of $G$, where $G$ is acting on $X$.
+Let $\mathcal{B}_0 < \dotsb < \mathcal{B}_\Omega$ be an $\Omega$-step imprimitivity sequence of $G$, where $G$ is acting on $X$.
 Then $\mathcal{B}_0$ consists of singleton sets, $\mathcal{B}_\Omega=\{X\}$, and if $B_i\in\mathcal{B}_i$ and $B_{i+1}\in\mathcal{B}_{i+1}$, then $\vert B_{i+1}\vert/\vert B_i\vert$ is a prime.
 Thus it is not possible to have a $k$-step imprimitivity sequence for any $k>\Omega$, satisfying our intuitive description of the system as being ``as long as possible".

-Recall that we would like to characterise graphs $\Gamma$ with $G, G' \le \Aut(\Gamma)$, where $G$ and $G'$ are regular (and nonisomorphic), and $G$ is cyclic.
+Recall that we would like to characterise digraphs $\Gamma$ with $G, G' \le \Aut(\Gamma)$, where $G$ and $G'$ are regular (and nonisomorphic), and $G$ is cyclic.
 Our method will be to find a subgroup $N$ of $\Aut(\Gamma)$ that is normally $\Omega(n)$-step imprimitive.
 If we can then find regular subgroups $H,H'\le N$ with $H \cong G$ and $H'\cong G'$, then we will be able to use the fact that $H$ and $H'$ also admit the many block systems of $N$ to determine a lot about the structure of $\Gamma$.